spacelift-io/user-documentation/docs/integrations/cloud-providers/aws.md

 Migrating via the Terraform Provider is also very simple.
 The Terraform Provider now contains two new resources, along with an additional data source that you can use:

-- [spacelift_aws_integration](https://registry.terraform.io/providers/spacelift-io/spacelift/latest/docs/resources/aws_integration) - creates an account level integration.
+- [spacelift_aws_integration](https://registry.terraform.io/providers/spacelift-io/spacelift/latest/docs/resources/aws_integration){: rel="nofollow"} - creates an account level integration.
-- [spacelift_aws_integration_attachment](https://registry.terraform.io/providers/spacelift-io/spacelift/latest/docs/resources/aws_integration_attachment) - attaches an integration to a stack.
+- [spacelift_aws_integration_attachment](https://registry.terraform.io/providers/spacelift-io/spacelift/latest/docs/resources/aws_integration_attachment){: rel="nofollow"} - attaches an integration to a stack.
-- [spacelift_aws_integration_attachment_external_id](https://registry.terraform.io/providers/spacelift-io/spacelift/latest/docs/data-sources/aws_integration_attachment_external_id) - a data source that can help you generate the correct trust relationship for attaching an integration to a stack.
+- [spacelift_aws_integration_attachment_external_id](https://registry.terraform.io/providers/spacelift-io/spacelift/latest/docs/data-sources/aws_integration_attachment_external_id){: rel="nofollow"} - a data source that can help you generate the correct trust relationship for attaching an integration to a stack.

 #### Starting Configuration